HBPei/mongo-on-k8s/README.md

 5 - Create a ConfigMap, which is used to store non-confidential information in key-value pairs.
 The ConfigMap will contain the mongo database url.

-- `kubectl apply -f mongo-configmap.yml` to create the Configmap called mongodb-configmap.
+- `kubectl apply -f mongo-config.yaml` to create the Configmap called mongodb-configmap.
-- `kubectl delete -f mongo-configmap.yml` to delete the Configmap.
 - `kubectl get cm -n mongodb-namespace` to list all Configmaps.

 6 - Create another Deployment and Service.
 The Deployment will contain a Mongo-Express Pod, which is a web-based interface to manage MongoDB databases.
 It will use the username and password from Secret, and the database url from ConfigMap to access the MongoDB internal Service defined in 4.
 The Service defined in 6 could be either an external or internal service.
 If it's an external service, it would allow external request to communicate with the Pods in 6.
 However, since an Ingress will be defined in 7, this Service will be an internal service, which would define the policy to access the Mongo-Express Pod.

-- `kubectl apply -f mongo-express.yml` to create the Service called mongodb-express-service, and Deployment called mongodb-express-deployment.
+- `kubectl apply -f mongo-express-service.yaml` to create the Service called mongodb-express-service.
-- `kubectl delete -f mongo-express.yml` to delete the Service and Deployment.
+- `kubectl apply -f mongo-express.yaml` to create the Deployment called mongodb-express-deployment.

 7 - (Optional for Class, Skip to Step 8 - Will not work on Mac M1/M2) Create an Ingress resource, which defines rules on traffic routing, and an Ingress Controller (K8 Nginx), which manages external access to Services in a cluster.
 An external proxy server could be used to manage access to various clusters.
 Change the /etc/hosts file to map the host url stated in mongo-ingress.yml to the IP address of the Ingress Controller.
 Commented TLS key is used to enable HTTPS.

 - `minikube addons enable ingress` to automatically start the K8s Nginx implementation of Ingress Controller.
 - `kubectl get po -n kube-system` to verify the creation of the pod _ingress-nginx-controller._
 - `kubectl apply -f mongo-ingress.yml` to create the Ingress called mongodb-ingress.
-- `kubectl delete -f mongo-ingress.yml` to delete the Ingress.
 - `kubectl get ing -n mongodb-namespace` to list all Ingresses.

 8 - Now execute the following below.

 - `minikube service mongo-express-service` to automatically start the service on your local browser.

+9 - To delete all the service.

+- `kubectl delete -f .` in the same working folder, or follow the next few steps to manually delete each K8s resources.

+- `kubectl delete -f mongo.yaml` to delete the Service and Deployment.
+- `kubectl delete -f mongo-service.yaml` to delete the Service.
+- `kubectl delete -f mongo-express.yaml` to delete the Service and Deployment.
+- `kubectl delete -f mongo-config.yaml` to delete the Configmap.
+- `kubectl delete -f mongo-ingress.yml` to delete the Ingress.
+(This will prompt an error if you skip Step 7, since the Ingress resource does not exist)
+- `kubectl delete -f mongo-secret.yaml` to delete the Secret.
+- `kubectl delete -f mongo-namespace.yml` to delete the Namespace.